-BURPHAM, St. Mary (TQ 039 090) (September 2009)
+BURPHAM, St. Mary (TQ 039 090),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-This brings this account to the unambiguously thirteenth century work, though the date may not be much later here either.
+This brings this account to the unambiguously thirteenth century part of the building, though the date may not be very much later here either.
 This does not include the lancets in the aisle and porch, which were part of the restoration, nor probably the S. transept windows, judging by the circular window above the two south lancets, which does not look authentic and probably gives the game away.
 However, the chancel windows are mediaeval and include a lancet on each side (south and north) and the group of three small and widely-spaced, stepped lancets to the east.
-(See the photograph of the church at the foot of the page, taken from the east.)
+(See the photograph of the church at the foot of the page, viewed from the east.)
 The other chancel windows are early fourteenth century (Decorated) insertions and comprise a lowside window in the S. wall towards the west, formed of a single trefoil-cusped ogee light, and towards the east on each side, a window formed of two adjoining, similar but somewhat broader lights, unenclosed in any encompassing arch.
 The two, three-light square-headed windows in the nave N. wall, are conspicuously renewed and at odds with all the other work, so probably not by Jackson.

 However, the most exceptional feature of the church has still to be described, for the relatively large and high chancel is vaulted in two quadripartite bays (as illustrated left, from the west), with each rib formed of a pair of rolls, and the infill between, formed of blocks of white clunch, producing a surprisingly light effect after the gloom of the nave, assisted here by the larger windows.
 The vault is supported on a pair of keeled shafts between the bays and on little more than projecting ledges in the chancel corners, but it is a most remarkable conceit and clearly shows this was a most important building at the time of its construction, in the early years of the thirteenth century.

-Finally, after all this, church furnishings may be quickly described.
+Finally, the church furnishings may be quickly described.
 The font is Perpendicular and octagonal, with quatrefoils on the faces of the bowl and flowers in the centre of each, a pair of quatrefoils (one above the other) on the cardinal faces of the stem, and trefoil-cusped arches on the ordinal faces between.
 The only carpentry of note appears to be the communion rail, which has turned balusters and is probably seventeenth century work.
 The transept and nave roofs have been entirely renewed.